Ps. 32:1 Blessed is the man whose transgression is forgiven, Whose sin is covered. . .

 Update on Bethel’s Women’s Ministry

-Every week, three of Bethel’s board members meet to pray, discuss and move forward on the Women’s Ministry.
-As we meet and pray, we pray with a burden on our hearts for the women that God wants to restore through the ministry of Bethel Colony.
-We are diligently asking, seeking, and knocking for God’s will on the locationfor this ministry.
+We continue to receive numerous requests for a ministry like Bethel that women can go to and receive Biblical counsel, teaching and deliverance from their addictions.
+Because of that, three of Bethel’s board members continue to meet every week to pray and discuss moving forward on the Women’s Ministry.
+As we meet, we pray with a burden on our hearts for the women that God wants to restore through the ministry of Bethel Colony.
+We are diligently asking, seeking, and knocking for God’s will concerning the location for this ministry.
 We have looked at multiple sites and, for different reasons, they have not met the needs we have.
-So please keep praying for the property and facilities to accommodate the immediate need and the potential growth for us to reach as many women as we can.
+Please keep praying for the property and facilities to accommodate the immediate need and the potential growth for us to reach as many women as we can.

 The Lord has been doing some amazing things since we made the announcement in October!
 He has been bringing new support from people who believe in what is already going on at Bethel and who are looking for the same kind of faith-based program for women.
 Bethel has already gained new prayer warriors, potential volunteers, potential staff and over $19,000.00 in donations for the Women’s Ministry.

 Praise the Lord with us and please keep praying!